ph7klw76/descriptor_generation/README.md

 - missing requested output columns are filled with `0.0`;
 - rerunning the script does not retry `-1` failed stages.

-For publication workflows, consider exporting the failure table from SQLite and reporting stage-level failure counts.
+Consider exporting the failure table from SQLite and reporting stage-level failure counts.

 Example SQLite query: